 The true skill of a therapist is the ability to offer the just-right challenge to each child, based on a therapist’s observations, assessment and knowledge base.
 I believe that there are many kids with EDS that could benefit from the Wilbarger Protocol when it is effectively adapted to their needs.

-Looking for more than blog posts?
+Need more than blog posts or a book?
 Visit my website tranquil babies and purchase a phone/video session to discuss your concerns and learn about what occupational therapy has to offer your child!
 Are you a new therapist, or new to pediatrics?
 Let me help you build your skill set and amaze your clients with a mentoring session.